 National Insurance Contributions and Employer Office

 HM Revenue and Customs

 Change a claim

-You can amend your claim if you find that you haven’t included the full amount.
+You can amend your claim if you find that you have not included the full amount.
 You can either use the online form, or make an amended claim by post.

-If you amend your claim in writing, mark it ‘revised claim’ and state the full amount you’re claiming - but refer back to your original claim.
+If you amend your claim in writing, mark it ‘revised claim’ and tell us the full amount you’re claiming – but refer back to your original claim.